explosion-mental/sxiv/README.md

 - How to make '#ifdef' on tns_move_selection.
 That is, how to remove the 'cnt' var?
 - Remove all position modificacion (zoom, rotation) RESTORE to default?, so reload image
 - <s>Is there a way to maximaze space in "thumbnail mode"?</s> Done☑️ Use **Square thumbnails**
+- Which color would be a nice one for the marks?

 # Major improvements:
 - More responsive after WM_HINTS patch